seanlikesred/flask-sheets-template-2024/README.md

 CI=true pytest
 ```

-## Deploying
+## Deploying / Hosting

-See the [Deployer's Guide](/admin/RENDER.md) for instructions on deploying to a production server hosted by Render.
+See the [Hosting Guide](/docs/RENDER.md) for instructions on deploying to a production server hosted by Render.